MickMarch/mission_to_mars/README.md

 ## Bonus

-I decided I wasn't happy with using an internet search for the final answer for how many terrestrial days there are in a Martian year.
+I decided I wasn't happy with using an internet search for the final answer to determine how many terrestrial days there are in a Martian year.
 So I used the following line of code on the `Mars Weather Data` to figure it out:

 ```python
 month_list = list(range(1,13))